linkerd/linkerd/linkerd/docs/config.md

 * *failFast* -- If `true`, connection failures are punished more aggressively.
   Should not be used with small destination pools. (default: false)
 * *timeoutMs* -- Per-request timeout in milliseconds. (default: no timeout)
+* *bindingTimeoutMs* -- Optional.
+The maximum amount of time in milliseconds to spend binding a path.  (default: 10 seconds)

 <!-- TODO router capacity  -->